-This IBM® Redpaper™ publication is a comprehensive guide covering the IBM Power System E870C (9080-MME) and IBM Power System E880C (9080-MHE) servers that support IBM AIX®, IBM i, and Linux operating systems.
+This IBM® Redpaper™ publication is a comprehensive guide that covers the IBM Power® System E870C (9080-MME) and IBM Power System E880C (9080-MHE) servers that support IBM AIX®, IBM i, and Linux operating systems.
 The objective of this paper is to introduce the major innovative Power E870C and Power E880C offerings and their relevant functions.

-Both enterprise servers are designed to provide the highest levels of reliability, availability, flexibility, and performance in order to bring you a world-class enterprise private and hybrid cloud infrastructure.
+Enterprise servers provide the highest levels of reliability, availability, flexibility, and performance to bring you a world-class enterprise private and hybrid cloud infrastructure.
 Through enterprise-class security, efficient built-in virtualization that drives industry-leading workload density, and dynamic resource allocation and management, the server consistently delivers the highest levels of service across hundreds of virtual workloads on a single system.

 The Power E870C and Power E880C server includes the cloud management software and services to assist with clients’ move to the cloud, both private and hybrid.
-Those additional capabilities include the following:
+The following capabilities are included:

 - Hybrid cloud support